-- You could also apply for settlements- or ‘indefinite leave to remain’ once you’ve been in the UK for five years.
+- You could also apply for settlement- or ‘indefinite leave to remain’ once you’ve been in the UK for five years.

-You are required to score 95 points to be eligible for the Tier 1 (Entrepreneur) visa.
-You can score points for having access to the £200,000 or £50,000, having the funds held in a regulated financial institution and whether the funds are available to use in the UK.
+You are required to score 95 points to be eligible for the UK Tier 1 Entrepreneur visa.
+You can score points for having access to the £200,000 or £50,000, having the funds held in a regulated financial institution, and whether the funds are available to use in the UK.
 You also score further points for meeting the relevant English language requirement and having the relevant amount of maintenance available.
 The funds can also be shared between two individuals who can form an Entrepreneurial Team.
-As an Entrepreneurial Team you will need to make two separate applications but you can use the same documents in relation to the business and the funds.
+As an Entrepreneurial Team, you will need to make two separate applications but you can use the same documents in relation to the business and the funds.

-You must also have an effective business plan that will not only show how the funds will be used but also one that will evidence how genuine the business is and how it will meet the relevant immigration rules.
-Your business plan will have to explain how you will invest the money and how the business will create two full time jobs for settled workers that will last for 12 months.
+You must also have an effective business plan that will not only show how the funds will be used but also one that will evidence how genuine the business is and how it will meet the relevant tier 1 entrepreneur visa rules.
+Your business plan will have to explain how you will invest the money and how the business will create two full-time jobs for settled workers that will last for 12 months.

-If you are successful with the Tier 1 (Entrepreneur) visa application you will be granted leave to remain for 3 years and 4 months.
-You can then extend this visa for a further 2 years.
-An entrepreneur can apply for indefinite leave to remain after 5 years of being in the Tier 1 (Entrepreneur) visa category.
-If certain requirements are met, and entrepreneur could be eligible to apply for indefinite leave after just 3 years through Accelerated Settlement.
+If you are successful with the Tier 1 Entrepreneur visa application you will be granted leave to remain for 3 years and 4 months.
+You can then extend your Tier 1 Entrepreneur visa for a further 2 years.
+An entrepreneur can apply for indefinite leave to remain after 5 years of being in Tier 1 Entrepreneur visa category.
+If certain Tier 1 Entrepreneur visa requirements are met, and entrepreneur could be eligible to apply for indefinite leave after just 3 years through Accelerated Settlement.